donatogomez/ays9/docs/Howto/Create_VDC/README.md

 # How to Create a VDC

-For creating a virtual datacenter (VDC) use the **vdc** actor template, available here: https://github.com/Jumpscale/ays_jumpscale8/tree/master/templates/ovc/vdc
+For creating a virtual datacenter (VDC) use the **vdc** template, available here: https://github.com/Jumpscale/ays_jumpscale8/tree/master/templates/ovc/vdc

 - [Minimal Blueprint](#minimal-blueprint)
 - [Full Blueprint](#full-blueprint)